frankbiemans/favoem/README.md

-# Start Kit - Basic HTML
+# Favoem - HTML templates
-HTML Startkit
+Static HTML templates for the Favoem website.